 Cryopreservation involves the freezing of reproductive tissue, such as eggs, embryos or ovarian tissue, to be implanted after treatment.
 Fertilized embryos have been found to be more viable than eggs, although both treatments have been successful.
 Ovarian tissue cryopreservation involves removing one or both ovaries and freezing the tissue.
 The tissue can then be re-implanted post-treatment with the hope that it will start producing hormones and mature eggs again.
-Ovarian tissue freezing is still experimental and as of yet, there have been no documented pregnancies from eggs produced by the frozen tissue.
+Ovarian tissue freezing is still in the early experimental stages but has shown some success.15

 The process of freezing both embryos and eggs involves stimulating the ovaries to produce mature eggs which are then surgically harvested, fertilized (in the case of embryos) and frozen.
-This process can be lengthy (lasting on average from two to six weeks), expensive, and often involves hormonal stimulation.
+This process can be lengthy (lasting on average from two to six weeks),16 expensive, and often involves hormonal stimulation.
 For these reasons, they may not be appropriate for you.
 It is important to speak with your doctor about your options.